Leading the way to a better future

 More recently, Laraine has been educating herself about Canada’s history with Indigenous peoples and its impact.
 As a participant and co-facilitator in Circles for Reconciliation, she developed personal connections with Indigenous people with whom she can consult.
 She has begun to offer some support to non-profits around what to consider in their work with this population.
 Laraine joined MAS in 2013 as a VC and as a Board member in 2015.

 A knowledgeable expert in corporate and commercial law, Howard Kaufman is currently Counsel for Fasken Martineau, a large global law firm.
 Previously, Howard was Vice-President, Legal & External Affairs and Secretary at Xerox Canada Inc. and was part of another national Canadian law firm.
 With his legal background as well as his expertise in Ethics-related matters, he brings a strong skill set to his role as Director of MAS since 2011.

 Steve Gittins retired from Manulife Financial in 1999, after 30 years as part of their Information Technology team, mostly in senior management roles.
 A leader on the internal MAS Executive team, Steve has been involved with internal assignments, including facilitation and project evaluation.
 He extends his dedication through his position as MAS Treasurer and IT Manager.
 Steve joined MAS in 2002.

-Nina is the part time Program Coordinator at MAS.
+Nina is the part time Client Services Manager at MAS.
 She brings more than 10 years of experience in Human Resources Management, including recruitment, project management and administration.
 Nina has worked in the corporate world and most recently at a non-profit Fundraising agency.
 Nina holds a Master’s Degree in Science of Business Management from the University of Muenster (Germany), and lives in Leslieville with her family.
 Nina is often the first point of contact for clients and she is responsible for administration of the office.
 Nina joined MAS in 2020.